roryprimrose/ModelBuilder/README.md

     .Create<Order>();
 ```

-Register a source **for named build targets of a type** to narrow it to the constructor parameters or
+Register a source **scoped to specific member names** to narrow it to the constructor parameters or
-settable members whose name matches one of the supplied names (matched as a whole
+settable members whose name matches one of the supplied member names (matched as a whole
 PascalCase/camelCase word, the same way the built-in entity data is matched).
 The source still only
-applies to build targets of its `T`, so it both matches the name and produces the right type.
-A named
+applies to build targets of its `T`, so it matches on both the member name and the type.
+A
-source takes precedence over a type-only source for a matching build target.
-The following code uses
+member-name-scoped source takes precedence over a type-only source for a matching build target.
+The
-this expression for every `string` parameter or property named `AccountNumber`:
+following code uses this expression for every `string` parameter or property named `AccountNumber`:

 ```csharp
 var account = Model.AddValueSource(